Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Experiments

 \section{Experiments}

 In this section, the datasets and the evaluation protocol used in the experiments are presented firstly.
-Then, the predicting performance and parameter analysis of proposed WkNNIR and three ensemble are reported.
+Then, the predictive performance and parameter analysis of proposed WkNNIR and three ensembles are reported.
 Finally, newly discovered interactions found by our methods are presented.